Shared Device Cores

 1. Click Add manually

-2. Select Remote option from the device type list
+2. Select Remote option from the device list

 3. Enter the IP address of the hosting Blue Pill